xumingming/storm-wiki/Transactional-topologies.md

 By failing all subsequent transactions on failure, no tuples are skipped.
 This also shows that a requirement of transactional spouts is that they always emit where the last transaction left off.

 A non-idempotent transactional spout is more concisely referred to as an "OpaqueTransactionalSpout" (opaque is the opposite of idempotent).
 [IOpaquePartitionedTransactionalSpout](http://nathanmarz.github.com/storm/doc-0.7.0/backtype/storm/transactional/partitioned/IOpaquePartitionedTransactionalSpout.html) is an interface for implementing opaque partitioned transactional spouts, of which [OpaqueTransactionalKafkaSpout](https://github.com/nathanmarz/storm-contrib/blob/master/storm-kafka/src/jvm/storm/kafka/OpaqueTransactionalKafkaSpout.java) is an example. `OpaqueTransactionalKafkaSpout` can withstand losing individual Kafka nodes without sacrificing accuracy as long as you use the update strategy as explained in this section.

-### Configuration

-There's two important bits of configuration for transactional topologies:

-1. *Zookeeper:* By default, transactional topologies will store state in the same Zookeeper instance as used to manage the Storm cluster.
-You can override this with the "transactional.zookeeper.servers" and "transactional.zookeeper.port" configs.
-2. *Number of active batches permissible at once:* You must set a limit to the number of batches that can be processed at once.
-You configure this using the "topology.max.spout.pending" config.
-If you don't set this config, it will default to 1.

 ## Implementation